1896 Penny Value Checker: Errors List & No Mint Mark Worth

 1896 Proof Penny Value

 The 1896 Proof Penny had a mintage of only 1,862 pieces.
-This was the first time since 1877 that proof mintage dropped below 2,000 coins.
-Collector interest in proof coins was at a low point during the mid-1890s.
+This was the first time since 1877 that proof mintage dropped below 2,000 coins, and it makes the 1896 one of the scarcest proof Indian cents from the late 1890s — alongside the 1897 — in terms of full Red preservation.

 Despite the low demand at the time, proofs from 1896 to 1909 are known for their superior striking quality.
 These coins feature mirror-like fields and sharp design details that distinguish them from regular strikes.